Black Friday (1945): Aftermath

 Two of the Fw 190s of JG 5 that flew against the RAF Beaufighters and Mustangs survive, one, an F-model airframe with factory serial number or Werknummer of 931 862, that crashed as a result of the "Black Friday" aerial engagements was found and recovered in September 1983.
 It resides in Stow, Massachusetts, and had been under restoration by the "White 1 Foundation" of Kissimmee, Florida towards a resumption of full flightworthy status, until its 2012 transfer to the Collings Foundation's facilities in the Bay State to complete the work towards airworthiness.
 While still in Florida, in 2005 its last pilot, the former Luftwaffe Unteroffizier Heinz Orlowski visited it and sat in the cockpit of his Fw 190F-8, some sixty years after he last flew it and five years before his death in 2010.
 The other example, an Fw 190A-8 bearing the Werknummer 732 183 was flown by Rudi Linz in the engagement.
 His Fw 190A-8 is displayed in the Cottbus Hangar of the Military Aviation Museum in Pungo, Virginia, United States as of 2014.
 Note: The picture in this section of a replica Fw 1900A-8 is not that of Ltn Rudi Linz' "Blue 4", but of a replica wearing a JG 1 scheme.
 The museum now has the partially restored artefact (AGO Werks No. 732 183) in this hangar in its correct 12. / JG 5 "Blue 4" scheme.

-The locations of several of the Beaufighters—gravesites—were found by marine archeologist Rob Rondeau and diving crew 60 years later.
+The locations of several of the Beaufighters—gravesites—were found by marine archaeologist Rob Rondeau and diving crew 60 years later.
 One site was given a commemorative plaque, in the presence of a surviving Canadian airman, Herbert (Bert) Ramsden, who participated in the action and a sister of an airman who died there.